-- Optimizing sub time steps: Even when WaSiM runs in hourly time steps, the duration of an interval is much too long to realistically calculate the heat flow into or between thin soil layers.
+- 1) Optimizing sub time steps: Even when WaSiM runs in hourly time steps, the duration of an interval is much too long to realistically calculate the heat flow into or between thin soil layers.
 So the internal time step has to be set to much smaller values down to a few seconds (depending on several parameters like layer thickness, soil water content, freezing state and temperature gradient and van-Genuchten parameters).
-On the other hand, if there are small temperature gradients only, the time step can be as large as some minutes.
+On the other hand, if the temperature gradients are small, the time step can be as large as some minutes.
 Since this is quite critical in terms of model performance, an internal sub time step optimizer was implemented.
 The optimal sub time step for heat transfer may be shorter or longer than the optimal time step for the Richards approach (which is estimated by evaluating the Courant-condition).
 The minimum of both sub time steps will be the winner, so the model will satisfy the heat transfer as well as the water transport.
-The following algorithm is applied to each soil layer, to each cell, and in each time step to get the optimal sub time step: - 1. running the complete scheme down to point 6 (see above description of the numeric scheme) with the nominal time step the result is a new temperature profile ("first guess temperature change") - 2. computing the so called mesh Fourier number F_M which must be less than 0.5 in order to prevent the solution from oscillating and getting the maximum time step by:
+The following algorithm is applied to each soil layer, to cell. and in each time step to get the optimal each sub time step: - 1. running the complete scheme down to point 6 (see above description of the numeric scheme) - 2. computing the so called mesh Fourier number $F_M$ which must be less than 0.5 in order to prevent the solution from oscillating and getting the maximum time step by: